junxit/us-congress-bills-117/metadata.md

 - 2022-03-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 189 (Roll no. 82).
 - 2022-03-18 — Rule provides for consideration of H.R.
 963 and H.R.
 2116.
 The rule provides for one hour of general debate on both H.R.
 963 and H.R.
 2116.
 - 2022-03-18 — The previous question was ordered pursuant to the rule.
+- 2022-03-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.